By Evy Baehr, Associate Editor

 What makes Winnie the Pooh resonate with so many generations?

 “They’re evergreens,” Cummings answered.
 “Little ones and big ones will always have a place in their hearts for fantasies, compassion and love.
 These guys are the embodiment of it you know because they’re heartfelt but they are not corny.
 They’re sentimental but they’re not sappy, and it’s just true.
 It’s good stuff.
 It just resonates.”

 As for Tom Kenny, who played Rabbit, doing the movie was a slightly different deal.
 Not having to be a complete voice match for the known Rabbit character, he tried to “likeability him up a little.”
 Rabbit is seen as the “cranky old man down the street,” Kenny said, but he still has love for his friends at the Hundred Acre farm.

 Directors Don Hall and Stephen Anderson told Movieguide® the moral behind the stories.

 They said the stories are all about friendship, because this small group of characters that all live in the same neighborhood, they’re connected, and it’s about how they interact with each other all the time.
 However, they particularly wanted their story to be about the notion of what are you willing to give up for your friends, what are you willing to sacrifice.

 “There is no fade, there is no trend,” Cummings added.
 “There will always be room in your heart for sweet heartfelt compassion and friendship and love and all of these things.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!